Dr. Fauci Called 36 Celebrities About COVID. How Many Listened?

-When COVID-19 first hit American soil back in March, we didn't know much about the deadly virus — and, in many respects, we still don't.
-After months of business shut-downs, hospitalizations, and an infection and death toll that continues to rise, it's on everyone to stop the spread of the virus — which is why 36 celebrities hopped on a call with Anthony Fauci, MD, the director of the National Institute of Allergy and Infectious Diseases and member of the White House coronavirus task force, to learn how they could help.
+When COVID-19 first hit, we didn't know much about the deadly virus — and, in many respects, we still don't.
+After months of business shut-downs, hospitalisations, and an infection and death toll that continues to rise, it's on everyone to stop the spread of the virus — which is why 36 celebrities hopped on a call with Anthony Fauci, MD, the director of the National Institute of Allergy and Infectious Diseases and member of the White House coronavirus task force, to learn how they could help.

 Advertisement